-T.Y.
-Lin International (TYLI) performed Construction Management and Inspection Services for the new I-10/Jefferson Street Interchange in the City of Indio, California.
+TYLin performed Construction Management and Inspection services for the I-10/Jefferson Street Interchange in the City of Indio, California.

-The I-10/Jefferson Street Interchange project is the last and largest of six interchanges to be constructed along the I-10 Coachella Valley Corridor.
-The project replaces a modified diamond configuration constructed in 1958, which had geometric deficiencies and operational limitations.
+The I-10/Jefferson Street Interchange project was the last and largest of six interchanges to be constructed along the I-10 Coachella Valley Corridor.
+The project replaced a modified diamond configuration that was constructed in 1958, and had geometric deficiencies and operational limitations.

-- Scope of project included managing the services of 10 specialty subconsultants.
+- Scope of work included managing the services of 10 specialty subconsultants.

 - Construction inspection